erjank/teaching/performance.md

     adjust their assessment of themselves the next time they feel that way.

+FIXME: opening sentence about *giving* feedback

+1.  *Balance positive and negative feedback.*  One method is a "compliment sandwiches" made up of one positive, one negative, and a second positive observation.
+Another (which we discuss below) is to ask for at least one point in each of several categories.

-The technique we find most useful for giving feedback is to create a 2x2 grid and put each piece of feedback in one of its four squares.
+2. The technique we find most useful for giving feedback is to create a 2x2 grid and put each piece of feedback in one of its four squares.
 The vertical axis divides positive from negative; the horizontal divides content from presentation, i.e., what was said from how it was said.
 Even this little bit of structure helps people figure out what to say, and to separate those who have good ideas that they can't communicate from those who are eloquent but don't actually have anything to say.
+    FIXME: make it clear that people giving feedback use this rubric *as they are writing down feedback* - it is not something that a facilitator does afterward (although if feedback is being collected, that's a useful step).
+    FIXME: explain the difference between content and presentation much more clearly.

+FIXME: forward reference to feedback on demo video

 > **Studio Classes**
 >